ACE (angiotensin-converting enzyme) Inhibitors

 • If your heart has been weakened, an ACE inhibitor will protect it and help it get stronger.

-Key facts about ACE inhibitors:
+Key facts about ACE inhibitors.
+They:

-• Make it easier for your heart to pump.
+• make it easier for your heart to pump

-• Lower blood pressure.
+• lower blood pressure

-• Protect the heart and blood vessels.
+• protect the heart and blood vessels

-• Protect the kidneys in people with diabetes or kidney disease.
+• protect the kidneys in people with diabetes or kidney disease.

-How do I take it?
+How do I take an ACE inhibitor?

 Take your ACE inhibitor exactly as prescribed.